miguelzeph/miguelzeph.github.io/docs/documentation/python/04_typing_docstring.md

-# 03 - The Importance of Typing and Docstrings in Python
+# 04 - The Importance of Typing and Docstrings in Python

 ## Overview
-In Python, the use of typing and docstrings is critical for maintaining high-quality, maintainable, and readable code.
-These practices not only improve the development process but also enhance collaboration within the team.
+In Python, the use of `typing` & `docstrings` is critical for maintaining high-quality, maintainable, and readable code.
+These practices not only improve the development process but also `enhance collaboration within the team`.
 This document explains the importance of typing and docstrings and how they contribute to a more efficient and robust codebase.

 ## Importance of Typing

 ### What is Typing?
 Typing in Python refers to the practice of explicitly specifying the data types of variables, function arguments, and return values.
 Python is a dynamically-typed language, meaning that the interpreter determines the type of a variable at runtime.
-However, using type hints (introduced in Python 3.5) allows developers to indicate the expected data types.
+However, using type hints (introduced in `Python 3.5`) allows developers to indicate the expected data types.

 ### Benefits of Typing